Next Match: CSR Winter League Rnd1 October 3rd 2026

 In my opinion, a round that is consitently giving 1.5 - 2 inch groups or better at 100yds should be okay, and surplus should be capable of achieving this.

-Reload our own ammunition!
+Reload your own ammunition!

 This first season I went down the reload your own ammo route, mainly because I had worked up a good consistent load for my .223 AR15 which groups under 1/2 inch at 100yds.